-Today, Hurtigruten passengers and other travelers visiting Norway can go on dog-sledding tours.
+Today, Hurtigruten passengers and other travellers visiting Norway can go on dog-sledging tours.
 These excursions give people the chance to experience the special connection between a sled driver and the sled dogs, and offers a glimpse into the past when these animals were the best way to get around.
 Here's a look at the history of dog sledding and how it has helped shape arctic society:

 First Dog Sleds